Request Free, One-on-one Academic Assessment

 One-on-one learning with a certified private in-home tutor

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for Caledonia students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Caledonia District Curriculum Used in Our In-Home Tutoring Programs

 Caledonia-area students attend Racine Unified School District.
 Students receive rigorous and engaging instruction.
 The district provides strong academics and programming in the arts, foreign language, technology, special education, bilingual education, advanced placement, International Baccalaureate, virtual learning and a number of other programs to ensure diverse academic experiences.
 The district also provides curriculum overviews for all grade levels that display what students are expected to know in each subject, including areas such as music and art.

 We currently cover the following Caledonia-area school district: Racine Unified School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Caledonia Tutor Today.